Online Safety - For Children

 If you are experiencing online bullying or something else online has worried you please speak to an adult you trust, or you can talk to Childline at any time on 0800 1111 or at www.childline.org.uk.

-In the first term, we learned about the Digital 5 a day.
+In our first term back at school, we learn about the Digital 5 a day.

 Youtuber Simply Luke took the Digital 5 a day challenge - see how he got on:

-We read and signed a form called an acceptable use policy to confirm we agree to follow the school online safety rules to keep ourselves safe at school and at home when we are online.
+We read, discuss and sign a form called an acceptable use policy to confirm we agree to follow the school online safety rules to keep ourselves safe at school and at home when we are online.

-Click on the link below to remind yourselves what we agreed:
+Click on one of the links below to remind yourselves of what we agree:

-BBC Own It: Click here to find out more about the BBC Own It app and more tips, videos and quizzes about staying safe online.
+BBC Own It: Click here to find tips, videos and quizzes about staying safe online.